mnevans93/blades-and-brigandines/README.md

                 Stretch goal - set up tournaments that the player can become eligible for once they reach certain levels where they fight a series of enemies without breaks.
 Tournaments are always to the death

     Battle screen where the player fights the randomly generated enemy and receives gold and experience towards their next level.
 If the player dies, it's game over
+        (Stretch goal: use sessionStorage to allow user to retry a battle?
+Add game state to sessionStorage before battle, then reload sessionStorage game state data to give user another try)
         Player has the following options in battle:
             Attacks: light, medium, heavy.
 Heavier the attack, the more potential damage, less accuracy, and higher crit chance.
 Light is 1x damage multiplier, medium is 1.5x, heavy is 2x.
 Light crit chance is 5%, medium is 10%, heavy is 20%.
 Crits double the damage dealt and pierce through armor to health
             Defend: This action doubles the user's defense stat until the start of their next turn and protects them from critical hits